The smell of rosin in the air, musicians tuning their instruments, the "tap, tap, tap" of the baton.

 Mrs. Ware was close to 100 years old when she passed, leaving an extrodinary musical legacy for today and future generations.

-OUR CONDUCTOR - PAST
+OUR CONDUCTOR - PRESENT

 Archie Sharretts was the first Conductor of the Orchestra.
 At that time, he was also the Band Director of Stephens County High School.
 The Orchestra continued to grow during his tenure of close to 25 years.
-Dr. Sharretts is still active on the Symphony Board as Conductor Emeritus.